Innostax/tavajs/src/templates/vue/README.md

 Cypress is a next generation front end testing tool built for the modern web.
 Fast, easy and reliable testing for anything that runs in a browser.

 ### Running Cypress
-Before running the test, update `BASE_URL` constant as your app base url in `cypress.constants.js` file.
+Before running the test, update `BASE_URL` constant as your app base url in `cypress.constants.js` file and you need to run the project.

 ```
 npx cypress open